mincongzhang/AAD/aad_backward_mode_detail.md

 First, we need to do a forward pass, where we obtain the primal trace (Table 2).
 We then propagate the partials backward to obtain the desired derivatives (following the chain rule).

+it takes only one application of reverse mode to compute the entire gradient.
+In general, if the dimension of the outputs is significantly smaller than that of inputs, reverse mode is a better choice.

 __How Backward is better than Forward?__